zenangst/Spots/Documentation/Getting started guide.md

 ## Registering a view.

 Next up is to register the view in `Spots` so that it can be resolved and used when the `Component` will render its data.
-This is done early on in the applications live-cycle to ensure that all views are properly registered before trying to use them inside of a `Component`.
+This is done early on in the applications life-cycle to ensure that all views are properly registered before trying to use them inside of a `Component`.
 This is really easy, you pass the views type and an identifier to `Configuration` and that's it.

 ```swift
 Configuration.register(view: ContactView.self, identifier: "Contact")